DaniyalSyed24/Alhambra/README.md

 # Alhambra

-Y1 - Project I: Create the board game Alhambra
+Y1 - Project I: Create a web based client-server game

 The game was run on Howest servers (down)